candycode/candycode.github.com/site/portfolio/index.md

 This project has been discontinued in 2010, but it is still being downloaded at a rate of about 1k downloads per month.

+Note that the real-time rendering quality(especially for electronic structure data) is still unmatched by any free or commercial molecular visualization program, mainly due to:

+* the ability to apply custom vertex and fragment shaders to any object, with on-the-fly generaion of the shader editor GUI directly from the compiled shaders
+* correct transparency through depth peeling
+* high resolution output for high DPI printouts

 I am now working on my own at a very slow pace to build a replacement for the program with a brand new rendering engine and trying to include some of the many feature requests(hundreds of pages of email messages) received from users, including scripting, plugins and the ability to directly interface with the computing infrastructure (both HPC and grid/cloud).